cwchenwang/tttLRM/README.md

 to convert to our dataset format (OpenCV camera).

 ## 🤝 Acknowledgements
-Our codebase is built upon open-source projects including [LongLRM](https://github.com/arthurhero/Long-LRM) and [LaCT](https://github.com/a1600012888/LaCT).
+Our codebase is largely built upon open-source projects including [LongLRM](https://github.com/arthurhero/Long-LRM) and [LaCT](https://github.com/a1600012888/LaCT).
+We thank the authors for their helpful code.

 ## 📜 Citation